jkohlin/wordpress-basics/personal-portfolio-3-templates.md

 Create a minimum amount of templates using the template parts above, to match the content plan and wireframes.
 Each template should begin with `get_header()` and end with `get_footer()`;

 **Push your theme to the remote repository.**

+> Tip: If you need help, use Google or Wordpress Offical Codex: https://codex.wordpress.org/.
+If stuck please visit the Slack channel and ask for help.